SrijanBadhya/Debsoc/Running the PES Debsoc.md

 [Back to Table of Contents](#table-of-contents)

 The major differences between tournaments and mocks are:
-Stakes, dedicated days for debate, and the increased depth and breadth of the community (More time with more friends).
+Stakes, dedicated days for debate, and the increased depth and breadth of the community (more time with more friends).

 Aaaaaand the money.

 ## Freeloaders

-By freeloaders I mean people who don't participate in the debsoc much, yet want to join reimbursements.
+By freeloaders I mean people who don't participate in the debsoc much yet want to join reimbursements.
 For quite a few years, the debsoc has tried to prevent freeloaders, but sometimes we've found it hard to say no to people.

 ![enter image description here](https://i.ibb.co/rKY6GKfn/Whats-App-Image-2025-09-09-at-23-25-35.jpg)